 What Are 3/2 Wetsuits?

-Pronounced “three-two,” the 3/2 (or sometimes 3/2mm) is a full wetsuit that you would want to wear when you need full coverage in cold temperatures.
+Pronounced “three-two,” the 3/2 (or sometimes 3/2mm) is a full wetsuit you want to wear when you need full coverage in cold temperatures.
 By cold temperatures, we mean anything lower than 58 degrees F.

-In addition, the less mm thickness in arms and legs is meant to allow the wearer more flexibility for moving comfortably.
+In addition, the less mm neoprene thickness in arms and legs is meant to allow the wearer more flexibility for moving comfortably.

 Top 5 Best 3/2 Wetsuits Reviewed

 As the wetsuit technology continuously improves year after year, cheap and knock-off counterparts also seem to keep up.
 Thus the task of picking the best 3/2 wetsuits becomes more challenging.
 Our list of the best 3/2 wetsuits should help you narrow down your search.

 - O’Neill Hyperfreak 3/2 Wetsuit